jgumbley/blogs-are-easy-and-cheap/2013/11/24/would_le_corbusier_save_birmingham_central_library_.rst

 Le Corbusier was a architectural prophet.
 Town planning was an emerging humanist art.
 The architect was to be the savior of the city.
-The champion of the simple and unadorned, ever mindful of mass, surface and restraining lines.
-Against a garden.

 The vision Le Corbusier foretold was domination of the automobile.
 Understood the fumes and filth of the things would suffocate the city.